 I suggest having a sewn or spliced eye on end of the hook’s the throw line and connecting the hook’s shackle right onto the eye.
 If connecting indirectly, I like using the Singing Tree Quickie, versus a bulkier carabiner.
 Both indirect connection options are less permanent than having to unscrew the hook’s two screws using both a 2mm and 4mm size hex wrench.
 Both methods have little effect on the ability to twist the line and control the hook’s position.

 The DMM Captain is not PPE (personal protective equipment) and should not be used as a primary climbing system exclusively, but only as a secondary or subsequent climbing system.
-With this in mind, a hitch-tending pulley may be a more ergonomic and lighter option, when compared to a mechanical descender.
-I prefer the Petzl Rig, but a Grigri, Trango Cinch, or other breaking devices also offer greater ease both in descending, ascending, or traversing with an optional 3:1 mechanical advantage (Rad) system.
+With this in mind, a mechanical descender like a Petzl Rig, a Grigri, or a Trango Cinch, or other similar descending and proggress capture devices also offer greater ease both in descending, ascending, traversing, using an optional 3:1 mechanical advantage (Rad) system.

 The DMM Captain comes with a great little red carabiner that clips into the top of the hook for easier transporting.
 Despite the small size, it has a 4kN, or a 899.2358 pound force rating.
 It’s not PPE, nor is it intended to use as a way to connect the hook to and from other throw lines.
 Therefore, this high valued piece of climbing gear can be used as its intended hook storage clip, or possibly as a chest harness clip instead.
 It’s clearly a matter of personal preference, but just a friction knot and hitch climbing pulley as a descending device on an SRT climbing system is not recommended.

 The consensus for a mechanical device to compliment the throwing hook, points toward the Trango Cinch, mostly because of it’s efficiently small footprint, ability to work well on 10mm to 11mm climbing lines.
-Among other devices in this category, like the Petzl GriGri, Rigor ID, also perform well on the 11mm to 13mm or half inch wide climbing lines, but not as well on 10mm lines, due to the potential for slippage when unloaded.
-Trangotook the Cinch out of production but now sells the Vergo, but it’s only designed to work on 8.9-10.7 mm lines.
+Other suitable breaking and progress capture devices like Rig can be used.
+Trango took the Cinch out of production and replaced it with the Vergo, but it’s only designed to work on 8.9-10.7 mm lines.

 Other considerations with respect to the choice of climbing line used with a DMM Captain hook have to do with the line’s cover being able to endure abrasion from normal wear and tear.
 Resilient or abrasive resistant 10 mm (2/5″)polyester or kernmantle covered climbing lines is a great choice among many climbers, although some prefer 11mm to 13mm (1/2″) lines with the better grip.
 Thick grip with comfort and strength, versus thinner, stiffer and more resilient for throwing purposes.
 The choices are endless.